Yuvraj-Singh-Rajawat/IdeaUsher-Assignment/README.md

 - Create posts with compressed image uploads (via `sharp`) to AWS S3
 - Attach multiple **predefined** tags to a post (many-to-many relationship)
 - Search posts by title, description, image URL, or tag names
+- Filter posts by tags using a dedicated endpoint
-- Filter, sort, and paginate post listings
+- Sort and paginate post listings
 - Create and manage tags
 - Modular file structure with clean and maintainable code
 - Uses AWS SDK v3 and MongoDB via Mongoose